Difference Between Money Market vs Capital Market

 Trade Credit, Commercial Paper, Certificate of Deposit, Treasury Bills are some examples of short-term debt instruments.
 Money Market securities are very liquid in nature, and hence, their redemption period is restricted to one year.
 Although the return of investment in money market securities is low compared to Capital Market securities, they are comparatively safer than Capital Market securities.
 Trading in Money Market takes place off the exchange, i.e. Over The Counter (OTC) between two parties.

 Money Market is characterized by two segments:

 - Unorganized Segment: Unorganised Segment is primarily used by borrowers who are not able to get credit from the organized money market.
-Unorganized Money Market has comparatively flexible terms, informal procedures, and higher interest rate for borrowers etc. Some of the participants of the unorganized money market are Money Lenders, Nidhi Company, Chit Fund Company etc.
+The unorganized Money Market has comparatively flexible terms, informal procedures, and higher interest rates for borrowers, etc. Some of the participants of the unorganized money market are Money Lenders, Nidhi Company, Chit Fund Company, etc.

 Money Market vs Capital Market Infographics

 Below are the top 10 differences between Money Market vs Capital Market

 Key differences between Money Market vs Capital Market

 Both Money Market vs Capital Market are popular choices in the market; let us discuss some of the major Differences Between Money Market and Capital Market:

 - Short-term securities are traded in Money Market.
 Unlike Capital Market, where long-term securities are created and traded.

 - Capital Market more formal in nature compared to Money Market.